 - You can do hemodialysis at a dialysis center where a nurse or technician performs the tasks required during treatment.
 In-center hemodialysis is usually done three times a week for about three to four hours or longer each session.
 In-center treatments are done at a pre-scheduled time.

 - You can also do hemodialysis at home where you are the one doing your treatment.
 At home, you may be better able to fit your treatments into your daily schedule.
 Studies show that the more you know about your treatment and the more you do on your own, the better you are likely to do on dialysis.
+Patients are trained before starting dialysis at home and there are typically support personnel to reach out to with any problems.
 Find out more information on Hemodialysis at Home.

 What is peritoneal dialysis and how does it work?